expo/expo/docs/versions/v23.0.0/guides/configuration.md

 - `icon`

    Local path or remote url to an image to use for your app's icon.
-We recommend that you use a 512x512 png file with transparency.
+We recommend that you use a 1024x1024 png file.
 This icon will appear on the home screen and within the Expo app.

 - `notification`